divio/djangocms-internalsearch/README.rst

 Requirements
 ============

-django CMS Internalsearch requires that you have a django CMS 3.5.0 (or higher) project already running and set up.
+django CMS Internalsearch requires that you have a django CMS 4.0 (or higher) project already running and set up.

+This package also expects to connect to an Elasticsearch server using `django-haystack`.
+The use of Haystack in this project only supports elasticsearch 2.X backend.
+You can find versions for all operating systems at: https://www.elastic.co/downloads/past-releases

 To install